mayur-rank/lyson/lyson.md

   `"background" : "bg.jpg"`

-  - **background with randimg():** *randimg() function is used to select one of random image from list `"background" : "randimg()#bg1.png: bg2.png"`
+  - **background with randimg():** *randimg() function is used to select one of random image from list

+  `"background" : "randimg()#bg1.png: bg2.png"`

     Here randimg() is join with bg1.png: bg2.png using “#” .
 Means after # there
     is list of image which contain in template.
 In list image name is join with “:” separator.
 Random image is select from this list

   - **background with selecetbyinput():** *selecetbyinput() function is used to select one of image from id chosen by user in spinnerid text input control"*

     `"background" : "selecetbyinput()#text2# bg1.png: bg2.png"`

     Here selecetbyinput() is join with text2 using “#” .
 Here text2 is text input mension in textinpus list. text2 is joint with bg1.png: bg2.png using “#” .
 Means
     after this there is list of image which contain in template.
 In list image name is join with “:” separator.
 Image contain with text2 input value is selected from list

   - **backgroundcolor:** *backgroundcolor hex color code, which display below masksettings and textsettings effect"*

     `"backgroundcolor" : "#ADADAD"`

-## masksettings
+## Masksettings
-   - masksettings is json array list, This is list of images display with effect and animation in that time line.
+   masksettings is json array list, This is list of images display with effect and animation in that time line.

    - **cusmaskid:** *cusmaskid is unique number, cusmaskid decided which input is display first.
 Means cusmaskid is used to manage layer in frame.
 If there is two mask with cusmaskid 1 &